Malaysian cuisine: Vegetables

-Vegetarianism in Malaysia
+Vegetarianism and Veganism in Malaysia

 As of 2012, about one million people within Malaysia's total population were practising vegetarians, and vegetarian food is much easier to obtain when dining out today.
 However, because of the heavy emphasis on meat and seafood by traditional Malay cuisine as well as the common inclusion of shrimp paste and other seafood products in many local dishes, diners may find it difficult to negotiate their way around menus in search of vegetarian or vegan food in Malay cuisine restaurants.

 Restaurants that display signs with the words sayur sayuran, vegetarian or the Chinese characters 素 or 斎 will offer a decent variety of food for diners who abstain from meat.
 There are many of them across the country, particularly in urban areas.
 These restaurants serve only vegetarian/vegan food and absolutely no meat or animal products is used in their cooking.
 Even restaurants that specialise in meat and seafood will make vegetarian dishes upon request.
 Some meat-serving restaurants have a vegetarian section in their menu.

 Over 80% of Malaysian Chinese identify themselves as Buddhists, and some follow a vegetarian diet at least some of the time.
 Some vegetarian Chinese cuisine restaurants offer an exclusively vegetarian menu (Chinese: 素食, 斎) featuring Chinese dishes which resemble meat dishes in look and even taste like "roast pork", fried "fish" with "skin" and "bones", and "chicken drumsticks" complete with a "bone".
 These restaurants are run by proprietors who abstain from consumption of animal products and strong-tasting vegetables and spices as way of life for religious reasons, and are essentially vegan.
 The meat analogues used are often locally produced as opposed to imported, and are made solely from ingredients like soy, gluten, mushrooms and tuber vegetables.

 Organic vegetarianism has also slowly become a trendy modern vegetarian diet nowadays.
 Most of the organic vegetarian menu will include superfood ingredients, for example: organic quinoa, millet, chia seeds, flax seeds, avocado, egg, tofu, pine nuts, blueberry, almond milk, etc. A lot of organic fruit and vegetables are locally produced in recent years.
 There is even an organic version of vegetarian sambal balacan, Nasi lemak chili paste, etc.